Princeton-Penn-Vents/princeton-penn-flowmeter/docs/analysis-products.md

 ## Alarms

 Alarms are like cumulative measurements in that they are a fixed number of fields that change in place, rather than a growing sequence like the breath records.
-Alarms are raised when a cumulative value exceeds a predefined threshold, and they are "sticky" in the sense that once an analysis creates an alarm, subsequent analyses do not remove it, even if the quantity returns to a suitable value.
-Other processes might remove alarms.
+Alarms are raised when a cumulative value exceeds a predefined threshold, and are immediately removed once the quantity returns to a suitable value.

 An alarm is either undefined (no values out of bounds) or a record with the following fields:

-   * **first timestamp (sec):** the **realtime** when the parameter first went out of bounds.
+   * **first timestamp (sec):** the **realtime** when the quantity first went out of bounds.
-   * **last timestamp (sec):** the **realtime** when the parameter was last observed out of bounds.
+   * **last timestamp (sec):** the **realtime** when the quantity was last observed out of bounds.
+(In other words, "now", because alarms disappear as soon as the quantity is in bounds.)
    * **extreme:** the most extreme value observed.
 For alarms of upper bounds, the **extreme** is the maximum value, and for alarms of lower bounds, the **extreme** is the minimum value.

 Thresholds for all alarms are derived from the rotary dial.